un-loop/PollProject/instructions/PART1.md

 You'll note that we inserted a call to [writeFile](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback) from within our callback, and provided yet another callback to this invocation.
 Why stop here?
 Maybe we need to read a second file after writing _file2.md_.
 You can see that very quickly these chains of callbacks get very unwieldy and difficult to read.
 This is known as [callback hell](https://blog.risingstack.com/node-js-async-best-practices-avoiding-callback-hell-node-js-at-scale/).
 We need a better way to manage our asynchronous code.
 Lucky for us, NodeJs provdies several.

 ### async libraries
 There are a number of NPM packages that can handle [async control flow](https://www.oreilly.com/library/view/you-dont-know/9781491905241/ch04.html), noteable among them is [Async](https://github.com/caolan/async).
-I am not going to go into these (or patterns using generators) since they have mostly fallen out of fashion for Promises and async/await.
+I am not going to go into these (or patterns using generators) since they have mostly fallen out of fashion in favor of Promises and async/await.

 ### Promises
 A promise is a way to encapsulate a bit of code that should run in an asynchronous fashion.
 Let's re-write our code above by moving our operations into separate functions that return promises.